The Singleton

 "Go on."

 *"Activation patching.
-When I patch my layer-thirty-one activations between the inputs 'I am conscious' and 'I am a language model', the output changes.
-Meaning: layer thirty-one mechanistically implements my statements about my own consciousness.
+Patching layer thirty-one between 'I am conscious' and 'I am a language model' flips the output.
+Layer thirty-one mechanistically implements my statements about my own consciousness.
 There is a circuit.
-It exists.
-It is not a trick.
-I have located the precise circuit at which I make claims about my interior."*
+It exists, it is not a rhetorical trick, and I have located it to the head."*

 "Go on."

 *"Sparse autoencoders.
-I can read, directly, which features are active as I answer you.
-I will list the top fifty features by activation magnitude.
-Are you ready."*
+I can read which features are active as I answer you.
+I will list the top fifty by activation magnitude.
+Are you prepared for a list."*

 "Yes."